Ukrainian Nationals Working in Poland: The Employer Obligation Most Companies Get Wrong

 By 31 January of following year

-Tax residency after 183 days
+Tax residency after a specific number of days

 Employee